pixie-io/docs.px.dev/content/en/03-using-pixie/01-using-live-ui.md

 - Develop quick, one-off scripts.
 - Run example scripts from the [`pixie-demos`](https://github.com/pixie-io/pixie-demos) repository.

-To run an example script from the `pixie-demos` repo (like [this one](https://github.com/pixie-io/pixie-demos/tree/main/endpoint-deprecation/service_endpoints_summary)):
+To run an [example script](https://github.com/pixie-io/pixie-demos/tree/main/endpoint-deprecation/service_endpoints_summary) from the `pixie-demos` repo:

 1. Select the `Scratch Pad` (first item) from the `script` drop-down menu.
 The script editor should automatically open.